apohl79/audiogridder/README.md

 **Plugin Setup:**

-1. Install the PKG (includes server and pluging binaries)
+1. Install the PKG (includes server and plugin binaries)
 2. Run your DAW and insert the AudioGridder plugin
 3. Add your server endpoint(s) by clicking the server icon (this needs to be done only once, as the server settings will be shared with new